secluso/secluso/README.md

 * Moto G 5G (2024) (Android 14)
 * iPhone 16 Pro (iOS 18.5)

-## Tested execution environment for the hub

-* Ubuntu

 ## (Current) key limitations

-* The camera hub relies on MJPEG instead of H.264 frames for custom motion detection
 * The camera hub pairs with one app instance only.
 * Performance may become a bottleneck for high camera resolutions and frame rates.